michael-franke/BDACM_2017/notes/02_software.md

-# What software will we need?

-## Basics
+## Basic programming language

 The main programming language we use is [R](https://www.r-project.org).
-Where homeworks require programming, we will use R.
+The slides and notes that accompany the lecture will use it, and whenever homeworks require programming, you will use it too.

 It is recommended to use [RStudio](https://www.rstudio.com), because it nicely integrates with [Rmarkdown](http://rmarkdown.rstudio.com), which is what you should use for your homework assignments.